stephenkoo/minimal-mistakes/_posts/2017-05-12-top-sass-mixins.md

 I’ve picked up on large-scale projects I’ve worked on.

 ## 0.0 What’s the difference between SASS mixins, functions, placeholders and whatnot?
-I’ll be writing a post about the differences between these are soon, but for now, think of a `@mixin` as smart css declarations that change depending on what inputs you put into the mixin.
+I’ll be writing a post about what the differences between these are soon, but for now, think of a `@mixin` as smart css declarations that change depending on what inputs you put into the mixin.